Analysis | The GOP’s gradual descent into ‘replacement theory’

 It’s an idea that has been lurking beneath the surface in the GOP for a long time, but it apparently took another Democratic president in office for it to truly take hold.
 This despite the fact that immigrants don’t automatically gain voting rights and that there seem to be few prospects for a true and elusive breakthrough on the kind of immigration reform that might actually presage such a thing.
 It also comes as the GOP is playing up Trump’s gains among Hispanic voters in the 2020 election, which were very real but apparently are not viewed as evidence, as Republicans hoped after 2012, that they can truly win over such voters over the long haul.

 So many things these days have been distilled down to partisan gain rather than good government.
 There is a premium, in our polarized age, on arguing the other side is being unfair and gaming the system, the better to motivate your supporters and enrage your viewers.
 But the increasing prominence of this idea in mainstream GOP circles, even after Trump has left office and with basically no pushback among top party members, says a lot about how he has changed the party in lasting ways.
-Republicans were somewhat scared to say these kinds of things before even when immigration reform was a huge issue; that fear — both of aligning with a theory espoused by racists and of alienating demographics the GOP once worried could break them — has apparently dissipated.
+Republicans were somewhat scared to say these kinds of things before, even when immigration reform was a huge issue; that fear — both of aligning with a theory espoused by racists and of alienating demographics the GOP once worried could break them — has apparently dissipated.